3.5 Data Centers

 Access windows are restricted and return visits are expensive.
 This checklist catches the common failures before the window closes.

-• Preview shows no aisle kinks or pod-boundary discontinuities.
+- Preview shows no aisle kinks or pod-boundary discontinuities.
 Check at the cross-aisles between every pod section.
+Gradual separation between passes over the same aisle is drift and is usually recoverable.
+An abrupt jump is not, and it means a recapture now rather than a revisit later.

-• Targets and tape removed per operator agreement.
-Photograph the removed state.
+- Targets and tape removed per the operator agreement, with the removed state photographed.

-• GCP positions documented with the survey method used.
+- Control point positions documented with the survey method used and the coordinate system named.

 Returning to a data center to rescan a failed segment is far more expensive than catching it before leaving.
 Access windows are coordinated with the operator, escort time is billable, and travel accumulates.
 The 10 to 15 minutes spent on this checklist regularly saves a return visit.